 Approach.
-The UDWR has been enumerating and studying planktonic and benthic communities of Great Salt Lake as part of the Great Salt Lake Ecosystem Program research.
-The Great Salt Lake Institute at Westminster College has also been completing groundbreaking work on the role bacteria play in Great Salt Lake.
+The UDWR has been enumerating and studying planktonic and benthic communities of Gilbert Bay as part of the Great Salt Lake Ecosystem Program research.
+The Great Salt Lake Institute at Westminster College has also been completing groundbreaking work on the role bacteria play in the Lake (Baxter et al., 2013).
 This study will be completed in collaboration with the UDWR and the Great Salt Lake Institute.

-Planktonic and benthic organisms will be sampled at two locations in Farmington Bay and Bear River Bay, respectively; two locations in the North Arm; and four locations in the South Arm, each representing different percent salinity.
-Organisms can be collected from the deep brine layer, if observed.
+Planktonic and benthic organisms will be sampled at two locations in Farmington Bay and Bear River Bay, respectively; two locations in the Gunnison Bay; and four locations in Gilbert Bay, each representing different percent salinity.
 During sampling, field measurements of water quality parameters, especially salinity, will be documented.
 All samples will be identified and enumerated.
 Appropriate statistical methods will be applied to evaluate correlations between variables.

-Results will be compared with research completed by the UDWR and Great Salt Lake Institute and evaluated in terms of the salt balance model developed by the USGS and Utah Division of Water Resources.
-The end product will be a report summarizing the ranges of salinity observed and what drives changes in salinity for each of Great Salt Lake's water bodies.
-A discussion will be provided linking Great Salt Lake organisms to these salinities and how they respond to changes.
+Results will be compared with previous research completed by the UDWR and Great Salt Lake Institute and evaluated in terms of the salt balance model developed by the USGS and Utah Division of Water Resources.
+The end product will be a report summarizing the ranges of salinity observed and what drives changes in salinity for each of Lake's bays.
+A discussion will be provided linking the Lake organisms to these salinities and how they respond to changes.